-Australia’s wildlife is impressively diverse.
-If you’re living in an Australian suburb, you may come across a vivid Rainbow Lorikeet one sunny morning or find a Common Brushtail Possum casually walking around your backyard.
+Before answering the question, do chickens attract snakes in Australia, it is worth mentioning Australia’s wildlife, which is impressively diverse.
+If you’re living in a suburb, you may come across a vivid Rainbow Lorikeet one sunny morning or find a Common Brushtail Possum casually walking around your backyard.

 Finding an unexpected animal visitor may be welcome, a rather graceful subject for a nice Instagram post.
 However, some backyard visitors are not quite as attractive….